Smartphones and wearable technologies provide exciting opportunities for patients and health professionals to transform healthcare.

 - qualitative research through interviews, observations, and cultural probes to understand the technologies used and the experiences of patients and clinicians

-- participatory design workshops to create technologies with patients and clinicians
+- co-design workshops to create technologies with patients and clinicians

 - prototyping of mobile applications and wearable technology designs